Manchester-Central/CHAOS-Shuffleboard-Widgets/README.md

 ### Interactive Debugging
 A tutorial about debugging in VSCode can be found [here](https://code.visualstudio.com/docs/java/java-debugging "Java Debuggin in VSCode") for those who are not familiar with interactive debugging.
 A file `.vscode/launch.json` has been included that will automatically launch Shuffleboard when selecting **Debug->Start Debugging** (or **F5** as the keyboard shortcut).
 You can then set breakpoints, inspect variables, and do all sorts of other things that make debugging this way superior to the old-school *log-to-stdout* method.

+## Releasing
+When done add a new release with the created jar attached with an increased version number.
+(See [Deploying](#Deploying) for details about where the jar is deployed to locally.)

 # Thanks
 Thanks to [FRC Team 3735, VorTX,](https://github.com/vortx3735) for the [Shuffleboard Widget Template](https://github.com/nleach999/Vortx3735.Shuffleboard.2019.WidgetTutorial)!